Yoga2Sleep 20-Hour Training (Y2S-YTT)

 • a breakdown of the differences between chronic and acute insomnia, and sleep deprivation

-• techniques for identifying and dealing with the different symptoms of all forms of sleep disorder
+• techniques for identifying and dealing with the different symptoms of all forms of sleep disorders

-2023 Dates and Times: Late Spring and Late Fall, TBD.
 International Association of Yoga Therapists Approved Professional Course.
-Yoga Alliance CEUs available.
-Get on the list for the training HERE.
+Yoga Alliance CEUs are available.